godspeedelbow/tetrisjs/README.md

 - `rotateBlock(block): block`: creates a new `block` turned clockwise
 - `changeCell(board, row, col, cell): board`: create new board with `cell` added to `board` at position `row`, `col`
 - `mapCells(board, callback): board`: create new board by applying `callback` on each cell in `board`
+- `getCompletedRows(board): indexes`: returns an array of row indexes that are complete for given `board`

 ## Files